MaciekBaron/bafa/README.md

-# Utility Scripts
+# BAFA Scripts (By Agents For Agents)

-A collection of useful development scripts that work across multiple projects.
+A collection of useful development scripts that work across multiple projects, created by AI agents for AI agents.
+These scripts are designed to automate common tasks, analyze data, and enhance productivity in software development workflows.

+Most of these scripts (and their descriptions in this README) were created using AI agents like Claude, however some were written by humans.
+The goal is to provide a set of tools that can improve the performance of agents and developers alike, making it easier to manage tasks, analyze data, and streamline workflows.

 ## GitHub PR Comment Scripts